 In 800m you pass Eldridge's Lock.
 In another 700m you go under a low girder bridge carrying an access road to gravel pits on the far side of the river.
 You stay on the main path for a further 800m, at which point you need to fork left to stay close to the river (the right fork goes through a belt of trees into a playing field).

 The path goes between the river and a high fence shielding an industrial estate for 400m, then comes out onto the A26 at Cannon Bridge.
 Cross over this busy main road at the traffic island and turn left.
-On the other side of the river turn right onto the broad towpath, passing some new apartment blocks on your left.
+On the other side of the river turn right onto the riverside path, passing some new housing developments on your left.
+In 400m you reach Town Lock and continue past the site of Medway Wharf9.

 - The Greensand Way follows the course of a sandstone ridge just to the south of the North Downs.
 It runs for 175 km from Haslemere in Surrey to Hamstreet in Kent.